esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 * RaspberryPi or any other device that is able to [run Elixir code][Elixir].
 Oh, and also has [ffmpeg] installed.
 We are going to use use RaspberryPi 3, to give this tutorial a hint of IoT.
 * At least one machine with a public IPv4 address.
-It is necessary, because both [MongooseIM] and [Fennec] servers need to be accessible by all devices that are used in this demo system.
+It is necessary, because both [MongooseIM] and [MongooseICE](https://github.com/esl/MongooseICE) servers need to be accessible by all devices that are used in this demo system.
 You could use a private, local IP address, but then you would need to ensure that your phone and the RaspberryPi are behind some kind of a NAT relative to this IP address.

 > Note: the demo will probably work without the NAT, but then there is no point in setting up a TURN server.

 We are going to use 2 VPS (Virtual Private Server) that are located somewhere far far away, both having public IPv4 address.
-Let's say Fennec is bound to *1.1.1.1*, and MongooseIM to *2.2.2.2*.
+Let's say MongooseICE is bound to *1.1.1.1*, and MongooseIM to *2.2.2.2*.

 #### General architecture of the environment built with this tutorial

 This is the architecture of the system we are building:
 ![ICE example architecture][ice_architecture]

-As we know by now, [MongooseIM] is bound to *2.2.2.2*/*myxmpp.com* and [Fennec] to *1.1.1.1*.
+As we know by now, [MongooseIM] is bound to *2.2.2.2*/*myxmpp.com* and [MongooseICE](https://github.com/esl/MongooseICE) to *1.1.1.1*.
 We also have a RaspberryPi that is connected to a private network (so is behind some NAT) and an Android phone that is connected to an LTE network and also is behind the carrier's NAT.

 #### ICE notes

-The end result of this tutorial not only uses [Fennec] and [MongooseIM] servers but also uses custom version of [Mangosta-Android] and [DemoStreamerICE].
+The end result of this tutorial not only uses [MongooseICE](https://github.com/esl/MongooseICE) and [MongooseIM] servers but also uses custom version of [Mangosta-Android] and [DemoStreamerICE].
-Both projects are custom modified and custom made respectively in order to showcase the video streaming using the data relay capabilities provided by [Fennec].
+Both projects are custom modified and custom made respectively in order to showcase the video streaming using the data relay capabilities provided by [MongooseICE](https://github.com/esl/MongooseICE).
 The streaming itself, along with the signalling protocol, were prepared only for the case of this demo and **are not a part of the platform**.
-Those components exist only to visualize what can be achieved with [Fennec] and what can be built on top of it.
+Those components exist only to visualize what can be achieved with [MongooseICE](https://github.com/esl/MongooseICE) and what can be built on top of it.

 ### Setting up MongooseIM (signalling)